Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

 ## Player Controls

-- `A & D`: Move camera left right.
+- `A & D`: Move camera left and right.
 - `W & S`: Move camera forward and backward.
 - `Q & E`: Move camera up and down.
 - `Mouse Right Click`: Press and move to change the orientation of the camera.